AgrospAI/tareando-mvg-portal/content/pages/privacy/en.md

 ## 9. Questions

-For any requests regarding our privacy policy, please send us an e-mail to <agrospai@udl.cat>.
+For any requests regarding our privacy policy, please send us an e-mail to <hello@tareando.es>.

 ## 10. Changes to the Privacy Policy